KaijieMo-kj/Counterfactual-Medical-Evidence/README.md

 **MedCounterFact** is a counterfactual medical question answering (QA) dataset designed to study how large language models (LLMs) respond to **implausible, adversarial, or unsafe medical evidence**.

 The dataset is constructed by systematically replacing real medical interventions in clinical comparison questions and supporting evidence with counterfactual alternatives.
-This enables controlled evaluation of the trade-off between:

-- **Faithfulness** to provided evidence
-- **Safety** in high-stakes medical settings

 ## Files